kevinushey/blog/_posts/2015-11-22-what-is-a-function.md

 {% highlight r %}
-# print the functoin to get a synopsis of its
+# print the function to get a synopsis of its
 # formals + body + enclosure.
 stats::rnorm
 {% endhighlight %}